renovatebot/renovate/docs/usage/configuration-options.md

 ### abortOnError

 Use this field to configure Renovate to abort runs for custom hosts.
-By default, Renovate will only abort for known public hosts, which has the downside that transient errors for other hosts can cause autoclosing of PRs.
+By default, Renovate will only abort for known public hosts, which has the downside that transient errors for other hosts can cause auto-closing of PRs.

 To abort Renovate runs for HTTP failures from _any_ host: